-For more ambidextrous options, take a look at our main buying guide to the best mouse in 2020.
+For more ambidextrous options, take a look at our main buying guide to the best mouse around.

 Left-handed mouse: the best options available now

 The Logitech G903 is a wireless gaming mouse that does it all.
 Thanks to 11 programmable buttons and up to 12,000 DPI of accuracy, this left-handed mouse offers more than most could even use.
 The mechanical button tensioning (which gives you physical feedback through the button clicks) lets you personalise it exactly.
 Even more useful are the five profiles you can switch between – adjust settings like sensitivity and button uses to enable you to hop between designing, browsing, and gaming uses.
 Wireless charging using the PowerPlay mat is another great feature that makes that 32-hour battery life even less of a worry.
 You can leave the lighting on, lowering battery to 24-hours of use, without worry.

 If you're after a left-handed gaming mouse, then your options are limited, but the good news is that many mouse makers are now embracing ambidextrous designs, which means their mice are comfortable to use for both left- and right-handed people.
 SteelSeries is one of those manufacturers, and the Sensei Ten combines a left-hand-friendly design with a brilliant sensor that makes it fast and accurate to use.
 There's loads of customisation options, and it comes with a Tilt Tracking feature, which keeps tracking your movements even when you’re lifting your mouse and putting it back down at tilted angles.

 The Microsoft Bluetooth Mobile Mouse 3600 is the best left-handed mouse for people on a budget.
 It's compact and affordable, but crucially, it's well built as well.
 It's ideal for people who travel a lot and want a dependable wireless mouse that they can easily carry around.